kangwonlee/module-03-01-pull-request/questions.md

 World is not perfect and I believe codes can help, at least a little bit.
 However, I find myself carried away from writing more such code lines.
 How can I find more motivations and time?

+## How can I designate a person as the reviewer?

+I tried to add a person as a reviewer but Github does not let me.
+How can I?
+Is it because the person is not a member of the project?

+## Can a PR have more than reviewers ?

+Possible?
+If so, how to make final decisions?
+And?
+Or?